 You can also install any other Symfony version by passing a second argument to

 If your Internet connection is slow, you may think that Composer is not

 doing anything.
 If that's your case, add the

 command to display a detailed output of everything that Composer is doing.

 On production servers, Symfony applications use web servers such as Apache or Nginx (see configuring a web server to run Symfony).
 However, on your local development machine you can also use the web server provided by Symfony, which in turn uses the built-in web server provided by PHP.

 First, install the Symfony Web Server and then, execute this command:

 $ cd my_project_name/ $ php bin/console server:run

-Then, open your browser and access the
+Open your browser and access the

 http://localhost:8000/ URL to see the